ros2/design/articles/node_lifecycle.md

 The most important concept of this document is that a managed node presents a known interface, executes according to a known life cycle state machine, and otherwise can be considered a black box.
 This allows freedom to the node developer on how they provide the managed life cycle functionality, while also ensuring that any tools created for managing nodes can work with any compliant node.

-## Glossary

-* Configuration: To alter aspects of a node's behaviour through known interfaces (services and topics).
-This includes setting parameters and connecting topics.
-Configuration may be performed multiple times during a node's life.
-* Initialise: To shift a node from the created state to the inactive state, during which the node is prepared for execution.
-For example, memory buffers can be allocated.
-* Activate: To shift a node from the inactive state to the active state.
-For example, internal variables can be re-initialised based on changed configuration parameters and hardware access may be obtained.
-* Deactivate: To shift a node from the active state to the inactive state.
-For example, hardware access may be relinquished.
-* Fatal error: An unforeseen error that cannot be handled by the robot application, requiring the node to be reset or destroyed.

 ## Life cycle

 ![The proposed node life cycle state machine](/img/node_lifecycle/life_cycle_sm.png "The proposed node life cycle state machine")

+There are 4 primary states:
+ - `Unconfigured`
+ - `Inactive`
+ - `Active`
+ - `Finalized`

+ To transition out of a primary state requires action from an external supervisory process, with the exception of a error being triggered in the `Active` state.

+There are also 6 transition states which are intermediate states during a requested transition.
+ - `Configuring`
+ - `CleaningUp`
+ - `ShuttingDown`
+ - `Activating`
+ - `Deactivating`
+ - `ErrorProcessing`

+In the transition states users registered callbacks will be called to execute the behavior.
+The return code of the callbacks will determine the resulting transition.

+There are 7 transitions exposed to a supervisory process, they are:
+ - `create`
+ - `configure`
+ - `cleanup`
+ - `activate`
+ - `deactive`
+ - `shutdown`
+ - `destroy`

-The behaviour of each state is as defined below.
+The behavior of each state is as defined below.

-### Created state
+### Primary State: Unconfigured

 This is the life cycle state the node is in immediately after being instantiated.

-Implementation note: In object-oriented languages, the onCreated method can be mapped to the class constructor.
+This is also the state in which a node may be retuned to after an error has happened.
+In this state there is expected to be no stored state.

-## Valid transition out
+#### Valid transition out

+- The node may transition to the `Inactive` state via the `configure` transition.
-- The node may transition to the `inactive` state by via the `initialise` transition.
+- The node may transition to the `Finalized` state via the `shutdown` transition.

-### Inactive state
+### Primary State: Inactive

 This state represents a node that is not currently performing any processing.

-The main purpose of this state is to allow a node to be (re-)configured (changing configuration parameters, adding and removing topic publications/subscriptions, etc.) without altering its behaviour while it is running.
+The main purpose of this state is to allow a node to be (re-)configured (changing configuration parameters, adding and removing topic publications/subscriptions, etc.) without altering its behavior while it is running.

 While in this state, the node will not receive any execution time to read topics, perform processing of data, respond to functional service requests, etc.